Transcription

 Peer Reviewed Publications

-A Pliable Mediator Acts as a Functional Rather than an Architectural Bridge between Promoters and Enhancers
+A Pliable Mediator Acts as a Functional Rather than an Architectural Bridge between Promoters and Enhancers.

 Khattabi LE, Zhao H, Kalchschmidt J, Young N, Jung S, Blerkom PV, Kieffer-Kwon P, Kieffer-Kwon K, Park S, Wang X, Krebs J, Tripathi S, Sakabe N, Sobreira DR, Haung S, Rao SSP, Pruett N, Chauss D, Sadler E, Lopez A, Nobrega MA, Aiden EL, Asturias FJ, Casellas R.